elias-white/notes/sci-notes/Unstructured data.md

-Unstructured data is [[Schemas|schemaless]] and makes up most of the worlds data.
+Unstructured data is [[Database Schemas|schemaless]] and makes up most of the worlds data.
 Examples of unstructured data are photos, chat logs, sound files etc.